bkenne/geojson-hexagon-grid-builder/README.md

 </ul>

 # Installation
-Simily add the attached python file to your work.
+Simply add the attached python file to your work.

 # Requirements
 <ul>